2020 has been a year of bad news: coronavirus … dust storms … wildfires … financial shocks … the list goes on.

 Today we’re singing God’s praise as we celebrate glimpses of His goodness in the HOPE network throughout 2020.

 Coming to faith.

-Turame, HOPE’s partner in Burundi, began this year with a day of prayer attended by about 400 people.
+Turame, HOPE’s microfinance institution in Burundi, began this year with a day of prayer attended by about 400 people.
 That day, 40 individuals gave their lives to Christ.
 On July 4, several months later, a woman named Goreth came to Turame’s office and shared that she had been thinking of giving her life to Christ ever since.
 Staff members prayed with her, and Goreth accepted Jesus as her Lord and Savior.

 The beauty of community.

 In Kibungo, Rwanda, Adidas Ntakirutinka (pictured above) had begun a savings group for himself and other community members with disabilities a year before coronavirus lockdowns.
 Though they weren’t able to help each other financially during the pandemic, group members still found ways to support one another.
 To help Adidas—who cannot walk—members of his savings group walked over 20 miles, leaving their community at 4 a.m. and returning at 6 p.m., to get Adidas medications he required from the nearest hospital.

 Lucinda Empressa first joined the Center for Community Transformation, HOPE’s partner in the Philippines, in 2004.
 A mother of 12, Lucinda holds a full-time job at a cannery, co-pastors three churches alongside her husband, and operates a piggery.
 She also helps members of the Badjao people group—a disenfranchised indigenous group—learn to read and write.
 “By God’s grace, we were able to build a boarding house during the pandemic,” she says.
 She hopes to build more, as the income would enable her to serve full-time in her various ministries.